 Dos and don’ts of travelling with kids?

 Don’t pick a flight that falls in between babies naptime.
-He will be fussy and bored, I have enjoyed flights past 5pm because Jonah sleeps through most of it.
+He will be fussy and bored, I have enjoyed flights past 5 pm because Jonah sleeps through most of it.
 Do take baby cereal, cheerios or teething crackers.
-Anything that baby can pick and and entertain himself with by munching helps the flight to go by quicker.
-Do put a nighttime diaper for the flight or long ride to prevent leaking!
-Do take a lightweight stroller with a covering for shade that ideally goes all the way flat so baby can take naps wherever you are.
-This was a life saver when we’re with family in Mexico and staying out past bedtime.
+Anything that baby can pick and entertain himself with by munching helps the flight to go by quicker.
+Do put a nighttime diaper on the flight or long ride to prevent leaking!
+Do take a lightweight stroller with a covering for the shade that ideally goes all the way flat so baby can take naps wherever you are.
+This was a lifesaver when we’re with family in Mexico and staying out past bedtime.

 What are the best & worst parts of travelling with kids?

 The worst part is that if there is a time change, your child will go off of their schedule.
 The best part is that usually, people are so excited to see or meet your kids so you have lots of free babysitting!!